Substra/substra-documentation/docs/source/documentation/concepts.rst

 An algorithm corresponds to an archive (tar or zip file) containing:

     * One or more Python scripts that implement the algorithm.
-Importantly, a train and a predict functions have to be defined.
     * A Dockerfile on which the user can specify the required dependencies of the Python scripts.

 .. _concept_model:

 Model
 ^^^^^
-A model is a potentially large file containing the parameters or updates (gradients) of parameters of a trained model.
-In the case of a neural network, a model would contain the weights of the neurons.
-It is either the result of training an algorithm_ with a given dataset_, corresponding to a training task or the result of an aggregate algorithm aggregating models or model updates; corresponding to an aggregation task.
+A model is a potentially large file containing the parameters of an algorithm.

 Compute plan and tasks